 Matt, being the ham that he is!

 This was Harper’s first Christmas in Florida so she was worn out by the end of the night.
 The next day, my mom had arranged for us to do a private small boat tour.
 The boats carried two people, so naturally, Bart and I teamed up and he drove while I took photos.
 I do have to thank the tour company, Riding The Waves, for sharing some images that the tour guide took of us.
 The most amazing part was seeing a pod of about 25 or so dolphins.
 Too bad I only had my iPhone and couldn’t zoom very well.
-Still, it was the experience that I’ll always remember.
+Still, it was an experience that I’ll always remember.
 PS.
 In the group shot, there are 3 people who joined our group, so they’re just the randoms in the photo.

 Matt and I tried to build a little gingerbread village, which failed horribly.
 The icing kept sliding off houses and the walls kept falling in.
 Guess I won’t quit my day job to be a builder.